bitcoincashorg/spec/uahf-technical-spec.md

 any UAHF hard fork special rules (see REQ-DISABLE)

-### REQ-3 (fork block must be > 1MB)
+### REQ-3 (fork block must contain at least one new sighash transaction)

-The client shall enforce a block size larger than 1,000,000 bytes for the fork block.
+The client shall enforce that the fork block contains at least one transaction signed as specified by REQ-6-2.

-RATIONALE: This enforces the hard fork from the original 1MB chain and prevents a re-organization of the forked chain to the original chain.
+RATIONALE: This means that the fork block will be invalid on the original 1MB chain.
+It enforces the hard fork from the original 1MB chain and prevents a re-organization of the forked chain to the original chain.